codio-content/ThinkJava/.guides/content/designing-classes-adding-times.md

 }
 ```

+{Run!}(sh .guides/bg.sh javac code/Time.java java -cp code/ Time 3 )

 It's still possible that `hour` may exceed 23, but there's no `days` attribute to carry into.
 In that case, `sum.hour -= 24` would yield the correct result.